go-rod/go-rod.github.io/get-started/README.md

 We use `MustElement` and the selector we copied from the Devtools panel to get the element we want to manipulate.
 The `MustElement` will automatically wait until the element appears, so we don't need to use `MustWaitLoad` before it.
 Then we call the `MustInput` to input the keyword "earth" into it.
-If you rerun the "main.go", you should see it's working:
+If you rerun the "main.go", you should see the result looks like below:

 ![after-input](after-input.png)

-Similar to the input field let's right-click the search button to copy the selector of it:
+Similar to the input field let's right-click the search button to copy the selector for it:

 ![search-btn](search-btn.png)